souravjain540/souravjain540/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - I am from Delhi, India.
-- I am working as a Community Manager at [Amplication](https://github.com/amplication/amplication) from nearly an year.
+- I worked as a Community Manager at [Amplication](https://github.com/amplication/amplication) for more than two years.
 - I work for open source communities, open source evangelist and a technical content writer.
 - My content focused on Python, Open Source, GitHub on Twitter is read by over 6 Million developers every month.
 - I have a community of over 36000 developers on Twitter.
-- I helped in expanding the open source community of Amplication to over 15K developers.
+- I helped in expanding the open source community of Amplication to over 40K developers.

 - I have worked on number of campaigns which helps 100s of new developers to get onboard to the world of open source.
 Few examples:
   - [Ten Issues for First Timers](https://github.com/amplication/amplication/issues/2435)